MartaCaseroM/EmotionDetector/README.md

 ## Conclusions

 The project explored various techniques and modifications to improve the initial CNN structure's performance.
-Techniques such as data augmentation with dropout and transfer learning using VGG16 were investigated.
-From the results we can see that data augmentation led to an improvement in accuracy compared to the initial CNN structure.
-However, the application of VGG16, resulted in decreased accuracy.
+The base model provided low performance so Data Augmentation.
+Even though it provided an accuracy increase, it was still not enough to be considered for a production environment.
+Because of this, transfer learning was considered as leveraging an already trained model could improve greatly our current accuracies.
+First with just running our dataset through the whole model, where the accuracy came as worse than before, and for the second which reduced it further.
+For future study, it could be interesting trying to unfreeze some layers from the VGG16 model to see if it increases the accuracy and surpases the one from out base models.